webplatform/docs-wpd/Annotations/Letter_of_Support/index.md

 To Whom it May Concern–

-Hypothes.is providing profound value to the World Wide Web Consortium in developing standards for the Web, helping improve our transparency, public accountability, and technical quality of Web specifications.
+Hypothes.is is providing profound value to the World Wide Web Consortium in developing standards for the Web, helping to improve our transparency, public accountability, and the technical quality of our Web specifications.

 The World Wide Web Consortium (W3C) is the leading standards development organization for Web technologies.
 Founded by the creator of the Web, Sir Tim Berners-Lee, Director of W3C, the mission of W3C is to lead the Web to its full potential, though the creation and curation of technologies such as HTML, CSS, SVG, DOM, JavaScript APIs, ARIA, RDF, XML, and many other technical specifications ranging from accessibility for people with disabilities to internationalization to rich media to linked open data to security and privacy.